ABOUT US

 I am a self-employed wāhine enjoying the highs and learning from the lows and what overseeing my own business means for me.
 The type of work I do for my clients varies; from project management, to brokering and facilitation to running workshops for people with business ideas.
 I like the stretch and grow, the variety and the challenges.

-I am a trained as Co-Starter “Te Kōrau” facilitator & deliver a 6 week programme covering business fundamentals with a Māori fusion, using the lean canvas method for new business start-ups.
+I am a trained as a Co-Starter facilitator and currently delivering the NextGen Innovators programme, a 5 week course covering business fundamentals, using the lean canvas method for new business start-ups.

 My passion kicks in when I see the drive and enthusiasm from our people who just need a helping hand to learn the basics of being in business and prepare themselves for what’s ahead.
 It’s very rewarding; to be a small part of their journey.